siggame/docs/advice/arena.md

    contents of your `Makefile`.
 However, if you are having problems building with `make`, please ask a dev for help.

-3. Run the `run` script in the root of your repository to run your AI.
+3. Run the `arenaRun` script in the root of your repository to run your AI.
 The arena will run your script expecting the ability to use the following arguments: